mamphycka/greetingsapp/README.md

 - For this demo app not using Factory pattern for LLM service implementation as there is currently the GPT4ALL is supported.
 - One application.properties used as there is no dev/prod deployment of this application.
 - The endpoints are not secured because there is no JWT/OAuth authentication usage.
+- There should be schema file for the table creation and the sequence creation

 ## Building process